candacetribble/candace/README.md

 #### Meetings and Scheduling
 I strive to keep my calendar up-to-date, so please grab time in it as needed.
 Alternately, we do not always have to wait for a formal 1:1 to discuss something, and you are always welcome to reach out to me via Slack.

 I aim to be in the office every day of the week unless I have a particularly light meeting day or something that requires me to stay close to home, in which case I may occasionally work remotely.
 I treat the ability to work from home as a privilege which I use sparingly since I live close to our largest office location and the team members I directly support, and face-to-face time is important.
-I update my calendar to reflect remote status, and I encourage you to do the same using this handy feature in Pingboard.
+I update my calendar to reflect remote status, and I encourage you to do the same using [this handy feature in Pingboard](https://wpengine.pingboard.com/statuses).

 Meetings can easily take over our calendars if we let them.
 I'd like us to be deliberate about why and when we call them and to make use of other tools (like Slack!) instead, wherever possible.
-Here's how you can help me in this.
+[Here's how you can help me in this.](https://www.nytimes.com/guides/business/how-to-run-an-effective-meeting).

 #### Communication
 The best way to reach me immediately is via Slack, which I have also enabled on my phone but which I have silenced overnight and occasionally on weekends unless I am on-call.
 (Family time is important!)
 In the event that you need to reach me urgently by phone, my number is listed in Pingboard.